AK9700/R-Codes/README.md

 # R-Files
-This reporsitory consists of some projects some coding projects.
+This reporsitory consists of some coding projects.